- General Practice Training Program

-If you are Australian trained or have passed your Australian Medical Council (AMC) exams and are completing your second postgraduate year, you can try a rotation as a Rural GP (and be paid for it!) by participating in the NSW Rural Doctors Network Rural Locum Relief Program (RLRP).
+If you are Australian trained or have passed your Australian Medical Council (AMC) exams and are completing PGY 3-5, you can try a rotation as a Rural GP (and be paid for it!) by participating in the NSW Rural Doctors Network More Doctors for Rural Australia Program (MDRAP).

 To find out more email RDN or call 02 4924 8000.

 - Australian College of Rural and Remote Medicine (Prevocational)